Leaner14/Node_Projects/README.md

 Built with Node.js, JavaScript, and a QR code library

 <h6>How to Use-</h6>🤷‍♀️
-Enter a URL in the input field.<br>Click the "Generate QR Code" button.<br>A QR code will be displayed, which can be scanned or downloaded.
+Enter a URL in the input field.<br>Click the Enter.<br>A QR code will be displayed, which can be scanned or downloaded.